Museums & Art

 On August 8, 2000, the CSS Hunley was raised four miles off our coast.
 In 1864, The Hunley was the world's first submarine to sink a vessel, the Union Navy's largest Warship, the Housatonic.
 This historical occasion continues in North Charleston at the Warren Lasch Conservation Lab located at the former Charleston Naval Base Complex.
 For information on public tours, call (843) 722-2333 or visit www.hunley.org for more history in the making.

 The North Charleston City Gallery is located in the Charleston Area Convention Center Complex at 5001 Coliseum Drive.
-This exciting venue allows great opportunities for us to showcase and sell works by some of the finest Lowcountry artists and fine craft artists.
-Exhibits will be on view during operating hours of the complex.
+This exciting venue allows great opportunities to showcase and sell works by some of the finest Lowcountry artists and fine craft artists.
+Exhibits rotate monthly and can be viewed during operating hours of the complex.
 Admission is free and open to the general public.
 Purchase information is available upon request.
-Prints, cards and North Charleston gifts are also available for purchase.
-Artist demonstrations for groups are available for some shows with advance notice.